jerome-t/netmiko-csv-nexus-config/README.md

 ## Configuration
-Update the **lb-config.csv** file with the list of your network switches (first colonm), and the configuration changes (next colonms).
+Update the **lb-config.csv** file with the list of your network switches as first colonm, and the configuration variables(s) on the next colonms.

+Then, update the **lb-config.py** file this way:
+ - You can change the device-type, currently set for Cisco NXOS on the line: "device_type": "cisco_nxos", Please refer to the Netmiko documentation here for more information: https://pynet.twb-tech.com/blog/automation/netmiko-scp.html

-Then, update the **lb-config.py** file, under **commands**  with the configuration commands you need, and the related variables from the CSV file.
+ - Under the **commands** part, you can set the configuration commands you need, using the variables of the CSV file.
+   For example, the lines:
+	command1 = "ip address "+sw_lb0
+	command2 = "ip address "+sw_lb1
+	command3 = "ip address "+sw_lb1sec
+	config_commands = ["interface loopback0", command1, "interface loopback1", command2, command3]

+   Will configure, for the switch **switch-c**:
+	interface loopback0
+	 ip address 172.17.138.153
+	interface loopback1
+	 ip address 172.17.138.213
+	 ip address 172.17.138.248 secondary

+ - by changing the CSV values and the commands in the python script, the possibilities are almost endless.

 ## Usage